univrsal/input-overlay/README.md

 - [Making your own presets](https://vimeo.com/238275966)

 Compiling:
+Compiled against XInput9_1_0.lib instad of XInput.lib (Because the first one is avaiable on Windows 7).
 I compile the plugin with Visual Studio 2015 and static linking.
 If you need help with setting up a development environment you might want to take a look at a tutorial I wrote over at my [blog](https://universallp.wordpress.com/2017/08/17/obs-studio/).